alexkwolfe/mongomapper-versioned/README.md

 Attempting to update a document with an old `version_id` will result in a `Versioned::ConflictingVersionError`.
 Use the error's
 `version_id` accessor to get the version of the currently stored document.

-This feature is meant to prevent one user from over-writing the changes of another and give you the option of resolving the conflict
+This feature is meant to prevent you from over-writing someone else's changes and give you the option of resolving the conflict
 gracefully:

 ````ruby